waterljwant/Theano/README.md

 	return x**2
 print f(-2)
 ```
-So why we define a function by Theano.
+So why we define a function by Theano?
-It will be clear when we compute the gradients.
+**It will be clear when we compute the gradients.**
 ### Step1.
 Define Input Variables
 ```python?linenums
 import theano